mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 dask.array<shape=(10000, 2000, 2000), dtype=uint8, chunksize=(20, 2000, 2000)>
 ```

-So here we've constructed a lazy Dask.array from many delayed calls to
+So here we've constructed a lazy Dask.array from 10 000 delayed calls to
 `skimage.io.imread`.
 We haven't done any actual work yet, we've just
 constructed a parallel array that knows how to get any particular slice of data
-if necessary.
-This gives us a full NumPy-like abstraction on top of all of
+by downloading the right image if necessary.
+This gives us a full NumPy-like
-these remote images.
-For example we can now download a particular image
+abstraction on top of all of these remote images.
+For example we can now
-just by slicing our Dask array.
+download a particular image just by slicing our Dask array.

 ```python
 >>> stack[5000, :, :].compute()